Officials warn of commuter chaos from Connecticut derailment

-BRIDGEPORT, Connecticut (Reuters) - Thousands of Connecticut commuters should brace for travel chaos on Monday as Metro-North workers repair damage on the United States’ busiest rail line caused by the collision of two trains, officials warned on Sunday.
+BRIDGEPORT, Conn., May 19 (Reuters) - Thousands of Connecticut commuters should brace for travel chaos on Monday as Metro-North workers repair damage on the United States’ busiest rail line caused by the collision of two trains, officials warned on Sunday.

 The Monday commute will be “extremely challenging and I am activating the state’s Emergency Management System.
 There will be serious disruptions all week, and I would encourage anyone who can, to stay home, if possible,” Governor Dannel Malloy told a news conference.

-The Connecticut Department of Transportation was preparing a plan to assist commuters.
-The agency, Malloy and U.S. Senator Richard Blumenthal, urged people to make alternate plans.
+The Connecticut Department of Transportation was preparing a plan to accommodate commuters.
+The agency, as well as Malloy and U.S. Senator Richard Blumenthal, urged people through the news conference to make alternate plans and suggested that they stay home if they could.

-“I‘m really in the same boat as everyone else, as I plan to head down to Washington to make it clear to the White House that I am deeply concerned about our nation’s railway infrastructure,” Blumenthal said.

-Malloy said 30,000 daily commuters will be seriously affected on Monday and likely the entire week.
+Malloy said that 30,000 daily commuters will be seriously affected on Monday and likely the entire week.

-The site of the crash is about 50 miles northeast of New York.
-Metro-North train service between New Haven and South Norwalk is indefinitely suspended.
+The site of the crash is about 50 miles (80 km) northeast of New York, and Metro-North train service between New Haven and South Norwalk is indefinitely suspended.

-Service by Amtrak, the U.S. passenger rail service, also has been suspended indefinitely.
-Officials reiterated on Sunday that they did not know when service would be restored.
+Service by Amtrak, the U.S. passenger rail service, is also indefinitely suspended.
+Officials reiterated on Sunday that they do not know when service would be restored.

 The New York-New Haven line is the busiest rail line in the country, serving 125,000 commuters a day, said Judd Everhart, a spokesman for the Connecticut Department of Transportation.